fangsitang/fangsitang/README.md

 # Hi, I'm Fang 👋
-I'm passionate about the future of business and tech in the era of AI.
-Obsessed with investing and trading - all things related to maximizing ROI 🫡 📈.
+I'm passionate about the future of business and tech in the age of AI 🧠.

-Here's a brief overview of my info, skills and projects 👇 (for past work, please refer to my CV) :
+Here's a brief overview of my info, skills and some sample projects 👇 :

 ## Contact